tembo-io/website/docs/tembo-cloud/postgres-configuration.md

 # Postgres Configuration

-Intro about configuration
+Postgres allows for a wide range of configuration options.
+This document will guide you through the process of configuring your Postgres instance on Tembo Cloud.

-## Configuring Postgres via the Tembo Cloud API
+## Setting Postgres Configuration Values via the Tembo Cloud API

 :::info
 Coming soon: Configure Postgres via the [Tembo Cloud UI](https://cloud.tembo.io)